williaz/TechRefresher/AWS.md

   - ENI doesn't impact the network bandwidth
 - Elastic IP address
   - static IP address
+  - EIP is associated with the instacne during the stop and start of EC2, will detached when explicitly terminate EC2.
   - map EIP to EC2, as launch a new EC2, get a new IP
   - support only IPv4
-  - no charge as long EIP is assoicate to a runing EC2
+  - no charge as long as EIP is assoicate to a runing EC2
 - Security Group
   - virtual firewall, reflected in instance immediately and auto
   - instance level, many to many